artoldo/Zoroaster/README.md

-# Please run this application in Google Chrome or Mozilla Firefox
+# Please run this application in Chrome or Firefox